torotoki/torotoki.github.io/index.md

 # Other Works
 * DG Lab Tokyo, 2016: I’ve made a contextual question answering system for experiment with PyTorch.
 * Gakushuin University, 2016: I’ve made a benchmark system for a classification task of legal texts with PyTorch as a freelance.
+* The University of Tokyo, 2023: Teaching Assistant of the lecture "Computational Complexity Theory".

 # Misc
 * NII Today No. 60, 2013: The Younger Generation Discusses Their Hopes for the Todai